January 2nd, 2019 • Procurement Process

 Never have businesses had such a variety of procurement technology solutions to choose from.
 Cloud, mobile, analytics, automation, and collaboration, if embraced properly, can give organizations the potential to enable greater transformation in procurement management than ever before.

 KiSSFLOW is a tool that lets you build automated procurement processes on your own without any coding.
 It’s also cloud-based, equipped with analytics, based on collaboration, and offers mobile approvals.
 KiSSFLOW can simplify procurement activities, accelerate the procure-to-pay cycle, optimize organizational spend, and enforce compliance.

 Interested to see KiSSFLOW in action?
-Sign up for a free trial today!
+Take a look now!